canonical/lxd/doc/instances.md

 LXD supports simple instance types.
 Those are represented as a string which can be passed at instance creation time.

-There are three allowed syntaxes:
+The syntax allows the three following forms:

  - `<instance type>`
  - `<cloud>:<instance type>`